 TMD can range from mild to severely debilitating, and include:

 You can experience some of these symptoms with or without actually having TMD/TMJ.
 You could have a transient pain or pathology that requires follow up with a medical specialist.
 It is important to rule in or out your jaw and facial muscles as the source of your pain.
-A Dentist with extensive training beyond dental school, like Dr. Adam Chapnick, is best prepared for that assessment.
+A Dentist with training beyond dental school, like Dr. Adam Chapnick, is prepared for that assessment.

 Treatment Options for TMD/TMJ